Product Management

 What is Product Backlog Management?

+Product backlog is the list of enhancements, features, tasks, bugs, etc that play a key role in improving your product.
 Product backlog management is when the product owner makes additions, adjusts, improves, and prioritizes the backlog items to ensure that customers receive only the best and most valuable product.

 It is essentially a list of prioritized tasks that need to get done.
 If any task is amiss from the list, then the job is not counted to be done.